ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 root@5918a86e9463:~#
 ```

 From the printout above, it's clear we have root access in the docker container and have successfully mounted the `/etc/` directory in the `root` directory.
-A simple grep on the `passwd` file, we can found our user's name.
+A simple grep on the `passwd` file, we found our user's name.

 To edit the `sudoers` file, we will use the `echo` to append the following information to enable user `boba_fett` issue sudo commands without any password: `echo "boba_fett ALL=(ALL) NOPASSWD: ALL" >> sudoers`.
 We can confirm this has been appended to the file by reading the file using `cat sudoers`.